The Stockwell transform on Gelfand pairs and localization operators: Abstract

 \section{Abstract}

-This paper addresses the extension of the Stockwell transform to Gelfand pairs.
-Some majors properties of this transform are examined.
-The localization operators related to the Stockwell transform in this framework are studied.
+This paper addresses the extension of the Stockwell transform from locally compact abelian groups to Gelfand pairs.
+A suitable definition of the Stockwell transform is provided in this framework.
+Some major properties of this transform are examined.
+Also, the localization operators related to the Stockwell transform are defined and studied.
+Mainly, their boundedness and their belonging to Schatten-von Neumann classes are investigated.